About

 The most commonly used technique is orthotopic transplantation, in which the native liver is removed and replaced by the donor organ in the same anatomic location as the original liver.
 The transplant operation can be conceptualized as consisting of the hepatectomy (liver removal) phase, the anhepatic (no liver) phase, and the postimplantation phase.
 The operation is done through a large incision in the upper abdomen.
 The large majority of liver transplants use the entire liver from a non-living donor for the transplant, particularly for adult recipients.
 A major advance in pediatric liver transplantation was the development of reduced size liver transplantation, in which a portion of an adult liver is used for an infant or small child.
 Further developments in this area included split liver transplantation, in which one liver is used for transplants for two recipients, and living donor liver transplantation, in which a portion of a healthy person’s liver is removed and used as the allograft.
 Living donor liver transplantation for pediatric recipients involves the removal of approximately 20% of the liver.

-Best Medical Assistance in Medical Care and Treatment in India
+Get Best Assistance in Medical Care Treatment in India

 hbgfoot logo